mkumara/laradock/README.md

-One example setup with different fort forwarding
+One example setup with different port forwarding

 ```###########################################################
 ###################### General Setup ######################